-PFA Scotland is an independent trade union for professional footballers and was formed in July 2007 at the request of the players.
-We are committed to protecting players’ rights insuring they are equipped for future challenges and dedicated to doing the very best we can for members both now and in the future.
+PFA Scotland is an independent trade union for professional footballers which was formed in July 2007 at the request of the players.
+We are committed to protecting players’ rights insuring they are equipped for future challenges and we are dedicated to doing the very best for our members both now and in the future.

-To ensure this, PFA Scotland provides bespoke employment law advice to our members who may become involved in contractual disputes, and indeed some have been involved in recent high profile cases.
-The knowledge of football regulations from within our team combined with our lawyer Margaret Gribbon’s expertise in Employment Law mean that players are better protected than ever before.
+PFA Scotland provides bespoke Employment Law Advice to our members who may become involved in contractual disputes, and indeed some have been involved in recent high profile cases.
+The knowledge of football regulations from within our team combined with our lawyer Margaret Gribbon’s expertise in Employment Law means players are better protected than ever before.

 PFA Scotland realises that we have to be more than simply a trade union as football contracts have become increasingly more complicated and shorter leading to less security for the majority of players.
-Therefore education and training – both inside and outside of football – are of huge importance to us and something we feel should be a part of every player’s future planning.
+With this is mind, Education and Training – both inside and outside of football – are of huge importance to us and something we feel should be a part of every player’s future planning.

-Consequently, we now offer comprehensive, expert advice and help to all players considering their post playing career, with PFA Scotland making education and training one of its main priorities.
+Consequently, we now offer comprehensive and expert advice to all players considering their post playing career.
 Alongside the expertise, we are able to offer financial assistance to those players looking to undertake courses.

 We also believe that players require the best advice in certain areas and our associated Business Partners always act in the players’ interests and their services are listed in the Commercial section of our website.